 HOH deals with many negative issues affecting today’s teens, including bullying, cutting, abuse, drugs, depression, anger, rebellion and much more.

 A phone interview is first conducted with a parent to determine if HOH is a possible fit for your teen.
 Upon completion of the phone interview and a positive determination that HOH can possibly help your teen and family, an in-depth, face-to-face interview is conducted with both the parents and the teen.
 Based on the in-person interview, a determination will be made.
-If both parties agree to admit your teen, a contract and application must be completed.
+If both parties agree to admit your teen, an application, health physical and contract must be completed.

 The length of stay varies per teen and is dependent upon the severity of issues with which your teen is dealing.
 The average length of stay can be anywhere from 10-16 months.